christine-phunt/Book-app/nodejs-api-server/readme.md

 - It's documented, probably moreso than what you have already.
 - It's fast!
 [INSERT PERF METRIC HERE]
 - Simple way to manage configurations across different environments.
+- A pre-built postman collection you can test with!

 ## Quickstart